-Note: The requirement of completion of ENG 100 (or higher) or a score of 56 (or higher) on the Accuplacer Reading Placement test beginning spring 2018 has been put on hold and will be effective beginning fall 2018.
-However, students are expected to meet all admission criteria and matriculating students are expected to meet all progression criteria, as well as these Essential Functions of Nursing Students.
+Note: Students are required to both read and write English at an 8th grade level; therefore, students are required to have either completed ENG 100 or higher or achieved a score of at least 237 on the Next Generation Accuplacer Reading Placement test at a CSN testing center in order to be eligible to register for the Nursing Assistant course.
+Additionally, students are expected to meet all admission criteria and matriculating students are expected to meet all progression criteria, as well as these Essential Functions of Nursing Students.
 Students with documented need for accommodation are to meet with the Disability Resources Center.

 Click here for information on Criminal Convictions for those seeking a Nursing Career in Nevada.